rsksmart/devportal/docs/04-resources/05-port-to-rootstock/ethereum-dapp.md

 </Tabs>

 The next step is to retrieve your private key.
 If you don't know how to get the private key to your wallet, here's a [tutorial](https://support.metamask.io/managing-my-wallet/secret-recovery-phrase-and-private-keys/how-to-export-an-accounts-private-key/) on [Metamask](https://metamask.io/).

-Also, if you haven't added RSK mainnet or testnet to your Metamask Wallet, you can do it by clicking the Add Rootstock or Add Rootstock Testnet buttons in the footer of [mainnet explorer](https://rootstock.blockscout.com/) or [testnet explorer](https://rootstock-testnet.blockscout.com/).
+Also, if you haven't added Rootstock mainnet or testnet to your Metamask Wallet, you can do it by clicking the Add Rootstock or Add Rootstock Testnet buttons in the footer of [mainnet explorer](https://rootstock.blockscout.com/) or [testnet explorer](https://rootstock-testnet.blockscout.com/).

 ### Store the RPC URLs and the Private Key
 To securely store the RPC URLs, you can use a `.env` file or the Hardhat configuration variables.
 For this example, you'll use the second option.